 ?utm_source=your_app_name&utm_medium=referral.
 More info & examples →

-- Applications should not require users to register for a developer account with the Unsplash API to use your application.
+Applications should not require users to register for a developer account with the Unsplash API to use your application.
 If needed, build a proxy that signs requests on behalf of your users, allowing them to all share a single API key, or reach out to our team for an OAuth solution.

 We recommend taking a look at each of the accompanying articles as they provide visual and code examples.
 If after reading those you have any questions, feel free to reach out to us.